BlueBrain/neuroagent/README.md

+> [!WARNING]
+> The Blue Brain Project concluded in December 2024, so development has ceased under the BlueBrain GitHub organization.
+> Future development will take place at: https://github.com/openbraininstitute/neuroagent

 # Neuroagent

 LLM agent made to communicate with different neuroscience related tools.
 It allows to communicate in a ChatGPT like fashion to get information about brain regions, morphologies, electric traces and the scientific literature.